Explore the Levels of Change Management

 OD's role:

-• Redesign organization structure and reporting lines
+• Redesigning organization structure and reporting lines

-CM ensures smooth integration through detailed planning, communication and training for people impacted by the merger.
+Change management ensures smooth integration through detailed planning, communication and training for people impacted by the merger.

 • Provide training on harmonized processes and systems

-• Integrate operations, maintenance procedures and protocols
+• Integrating operations, maintenance procedures and protocols

-• Consolidate scheduling systems and crew management
+• Consolidating scheduling systems and crew management

-• Create consistent customer service experience
+• Creating a consistent customer service experience

-• Foster unified airline culture
+• Fostering a unified airline culture

 This merger is more than just adding more flights.
 It's about building an airline that combines the best of both Legacy and Regional to make every trip better for passengers.

-4. Retail – National Retail Store expands to e-commerce sales
+4. Retail – National retail store expands to e-commerce sales

 OD's role:

-• Establish agile principles for cross-channel workflows
+• Establishing agile principles for cross-channel workflows

-CM implements the people side of this shift, ensuring staff is informed, trained, and supported as they adapt to the new e-commerce aspects of their roles.
+Change management implements the people side of this shift, ensuring staff is informed, trained, and supported as they adapt to the new e-commerce aspects of their roles.

 • Revise retail operations to unify in-store and online